- Medicaid covers nearly 2 million people in Arizona, including 569,000 who have coverage under Medicaid expansion.

 In December 2014, CMS approved a new 1115 waiver for Arizona’s Medicaid program, although they declined to approve some aspects of the proposal, including a proposed $200 fee for non-emergency use of an emergency room for Medicaid enrollees with income above the poverty level.

 Arizona submitted a new waiver proposal to the Trump administration, which called for a work requirement and a five-year limit on Medicaid eligibility for the Medicaid expansion population if they failed to comply with the work requirement.
-The Trump administration has approved the work requirement (although as noted above, Arizona has indefinitely postponed implementation), and is allowing Arizona to eliminate retroactive Medicaid coverage for most enrollees.
+The Trump administration approved the work requirement (although as noted above, Arizona indefinitely postponed implementation and the work requirement approval was rescinded by the Biden administration), and is allowing Arizona to eliminate retroactive Medicaid coverage for most enrollees.
 But they rejected the five-year limit on Medicaid expansion coverage, and declined to pay the bulk of the cost for the state to administer the work requirement.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.